peterzheng98/RCompiler-Spec/src/const_eval.md

   operators used on integer and floating point types, `bool`, and `char`.

 r[const-eval.const-expr.borrows]
-* All forms of [borrow]s, including raw borrows, except borrows of expressions whose temporary scopes would be extended (see [temporary lifetime extension]) to the end of the program and which are either:
+* All forms of [borrow]s, including raw borrows, except borrows of expressions whose temporary scopes would be extended (see temporary lifetime extension) to the end of the program and which are either:
   * Mutable borrows.
-  * Shared borrows of expressions that result in values with [interior mutability].

   ```rust,compile_fail,E0764
   // Due to being in tail position, this borrow extends the scope of the